FantasieCraftResort/World_Edit/README.md

-This is very much still a WIP and it's not gonna work yet!
+This is very much still a WIP!